Para Mi (Cuco album)

-Para Mi is the debut studio album by American singer-songwriter Cuco, released on July 26, 2019, through Interscope Records.
+Para Mi is the debut studio album by American singer-songwriter Cuco.
+It was released on July 26, 2019, through Interscope Records.
 The album was co-produced by Cuco and Jonathan Rado of Foxygen.
 The album touches on recent problems that Cuco has experienced first-hand, including a tour bus accident that sent him and his band to hospital.

 Background

 After the release of his fourth extended play, Chiquito, Cuco released several songs and collaborations.
 In 2018, he collaborated with Clairo on a non-album single called "Drown" as well as with Polyphia on a track called "So Strange" off their album New Levels New Devils.
 In 2019, he collaborated with his childhood Chicano rap idols MC Magic and Lil Rob on a track called "Search".
 Cuco signed with Interscope Records in March 2019 after a bidding war that lasted two years.
 On April 2, 2019, Cuco released the lead single for his album, "Hydrocodone" as well as "Bossa No Sé" featuring Jean Carter on May 22, 2019.